 Surgical techniques

 Donors were placed in the horizontal position with an inverted L abdominal incision being utilized according to the surgeon’s preference.
 Intraoperative doppler ultrasonography was used to confirm the anatomical structure of the hepatic portal vein and hepatic vein, while intraoperative cholangiography was performed to verify the division position of the hepatic parenchyma after cholecystectomy.
 After completing parenchymal dissection, the anesthetists administered intravenous heparin sodium (0.5 mg/kg).
-After the left hepatic artery and left portal vein were severed, 50 mg of protamine was used to immediately reverse heparinization.
+After the left hepatic artery and left portal vein were severed, 50 mg of protamine was used to reverse immediately heparinization.
 The graft was maintained at 4 °C, after which portal vein perfusion was started.
 After confirming that the color of the perfusate discharged from the hepatic vein had faded, the graft was transferred to the preserving solution for vascular structure examination and weight measurement.
-Details regarding the liver graft resection have been described as previously reported[5,9,32].
+Details regarding the liver graft resection have been described previously[5,9,32].

 Recipients were placed in the horizontal position with a straight-line abdominal incision being utilized.
 The original liver was initially resected, after which the surgery entered the anhepatic phase.
-Thereafter, the hepatic vein, portal vein, and hepatic artery were inosculated and successively opened.
-The velocity and pattern of blood flow in the new hepatic portal vein, hepatic vein, and hepatic artery were determined using color doppler ultrasound.
+Thereafter, the hepatic vein, portal vein and hepatic artery were inosculated and successively opened.
+The velocity and pattern of blood flow in the new hepatic portal vein, hepatic vein and hepatic artery were determined using color doppler ultrasound.
 Roux-en-Y biliary jejunostomy was then performed to replace the inosculation of recipients and donors’ biliary duct.
 Recipients were subsequently transferred to the ICU after confirming that all vessels were fluent and vital signs were stable.

 Outcomes

-Patients were followed up until July 1st, 2019.
+Patients were followed up until July 1, 2019.
 The primary outcomes examined herein included ALTmax and maximum aspartate aminotransferase (ASTmax).
-Secondary outcomes included EAD, PNF, postoperative complications, and overall survival of recipients.
+Secondary outcomes included EAD, PNF, postoperative complications and overall survival of recipients.

 Statistical analysis

 Statistical analyses were conducted using the IBM SPSS Statistics 26.0 (SPSS Inc., Armonk, NY, United States) and R software (Version 3.6.1).
-Categorical variables were presented as frequency (n) or proportion (%), while continuous variables were expressed as mean ± SD or median (25% interquartile range, 75% interquartile range).
+Categorical variables are presented as frequency (n) or proportion (%), while continuous variables were expressed as mean ± standard deviation or median (25% interquartile range, 75% interquartile range).
 Differences were analyzed through repeated measures/block randomized one-way analysis of variance, followed by post-hoc analysis (Tukey’s test) as appropriate.
-Moreover, non-parametric tests followed by the Kruskal-Wallis test was utilized for multiple groups comparisons.
+Moreover, non-parametric tests followed by the Kruskal-Wallis test were utilized for multiple groups comparisons.
 Categorical variables were compared using the 2 test with the Yates correction or Fisher’s exact test (when the total sample was < 40 or the expected frequency was < 1).
 Overall survival curves were created using Kaplan-Meier survival analysis, while the log-rank t test was used to compare differences between the four groups.
 Additionally, a post-hoc subgroup analysis was used to investigate possible effect modification of four groups.
 All statistical tests were two-sided with P values < 0.05 being considered statistically significant.

 RESULTS

 Patients were randomly assigned to the four groups (n = 55 per group).
 Twelve patients were excluded from the study owing to unexpected issues or changes in surgical plans (Figure 1).
-The remaining 208 patients [S-RIPC group (n = 55), D-RIPC group (n = 51), R-RIPC group (n = 51), and DR-RIPC group (n = 51)] were ultimately analyzed.
+The remaining 208 patients [S-RIPC group (n = 55), D-RIPC group (n = 51), R-RIPC group (n = 51) and DR-RIPC group (n = 51)] were ultimately analyzed.

 Demographic and preoperative/intraoperative characteristics of the recipients and donors are presented in Tables 1 and 2, respectively.
 No significant differences in demographic or preoperative/intraoperative characteristics were observed between recipients and donors.
 Recipients in all four groups showed good comparability and consistency.